Ridh1234/Chatbot_cli/README.md

 # CLI Chatbot (HF Router + Local Fallback)

-A lightweight command-line chatbot that first attempts to use Hugging Face's Router (OpenAI-compatible endpoint) with a remote model (`google/gemma-3-27b-it:featherless-ai`) and falls back to a small local model (`distilgpt2`) if remote inference is unavailable.
+A lightweight command-line chatbot that first attempts to use Hugging Face's Router (OpenAI-compatible endpoint) with the remote model (`meta-llama/Llama-3.2-3B-Instruct`) and falls back to a small local model (`distilgpt2`) if remote inference is unavailable.
 Maintains a sliding window conversation memory.

 ## Features
 - Remote inference via Hugging Face router (OpenAI-compatible API surface)